-Natural convection heat transferbg sometimes mistakenly referred to as "Free Convection" is described as a change in the temperature of the air particles adjacent to the warm surface of the system dissipating heat.
+Natural convection heat transfer, sometimes mistakenly referred to as "Free Convection", is described as a change in the temperature of the air particles adjacent to the warm surface of the system dissipating heat.
 The temperature of these air particles is increased, thus changing their local density and causing these higher temperature fluid particles to become more buoyant in comparison to the fluid particles away from the warm surface.
 This is the only mechanism that drives convection current that can be used to cool electronic equipment without the use of fans.
-This is a good application case, but it comes at a cost f having lower power and requiring a large surface area to conduct the heat energy from.
+This is a good application case, but it comes at the cost of having lower power and requiring a large surface area to conduct the heat energy from.

 Table 2 shows some examples to underscore what you can and cannot do with natural convection cooling.
 We are all familiar with the simple light bulb, 100 watts in this case.
-In all normal light fixtures, a fan is not required to keep this item cool (although it does get very hot), so let's look at the details.
+In all normal light fixtures, a fan is not required to keep this item cool (although it does get very hot.)